Rethinking Emergency Funds

 Make Saving a Habit (Start Small, Stay Consistent)

-You don’t need to save for every category at once.
+You do not need to save for every category at once.
 If you’re saving for home repairs but a family member needs help, use the money.
-That’s what it’s for.
+Ultimately the money is for emergencies.
+So use it when needed.
+The different categories are tools to help you save and keep that money for true emergencies.

-If you don’t have an emergency fund yet, and feel it’s too overwhelming, start small:
+If you don’t have an emergency fund yet, and feel it’s too overwhelming, please start small:

 $1 a week